• Skip to main content

 In a small bowl, add warm water and add sugar and dry yeast to it.
 It takes about 5 min for yeast to get activated.
 If its frothy, the yeast is active, else you may not proceed further.

-In another bowl, take wheat flour, salt, olive oil and ghee.
+In large mixing bowl, take wheat flour, salt, olive oil and ghee.
 Once the yeast is activated, add it to wheat flour gradually.

 yeast sugar in warm water